-Abbreviations and acronyms 1 Execu Executive summary 2 Part I. Part I. Proposed risk mitigation requirements 5 A. Overview 5 B. Risk mitigation requirements 9 C. Implementation timetable for risk mitigation requirements 16 Part II.
-Proposed requirements for client clearing 17 A. Segregation and portability, indirect clearing 17 B. Clearing confirmation to clients 18 C. Implementation timetable for requirements on client clearing 18 Part III.
-Proposed conduct requirements to address risks posed by group affiliates and other connected persons 19 A. Proposed conduct requirement for the management of financia exposures to group affiliates and other connected persons I 19 B. Proposed conduct requirements relating to the introduction of clients to enter into OTC derivative transactions with a CFA 22 C. Proposed conduct requirements for licensed corporations booking OTC derivative transactions in risk booking affiliates (RBAs) 29 D. Implementation timetable for conduct requirements to address risks posed by group affiliates and other connected persons 31 Part I\ Part IV.
-Consequential amendment 3 with th ndix A Code of Conduct for Persons Licensed by or Registered he Securities and Futures Commission - new paragraph 4.3A ew Schedule 10 Part I 34 ndix B Code of Conduct for Persons Licensed by or Registered he Securities and Futures Commission - new Schedule 10 Part II 138 ndix C Amendments to the Code of Conduct for Persons sed by or Registered with the Securities and Futures
+Abbreviations and acronyms 1 Executive summary 2 Part I. Proposed risk mitigation requirements 5 Α. Overview 5 В. Risk mitigation requirements 9 C. Implementation timetable for risk mitigation requirements 16 Part II.
+Proposed requirements for client clearing 17 Α. Segregation and portability, indirect clearing 17 В. Clearing confirmation to clients 18 C. Implementation timetable for requirements on client clearing 18 Part III.
+Proposed conduct requirements to address risks posed by group affiliates and other connected persons 19 Α. Proposed conduct requirement for the management of financial exposures to group affiliates and other connected persons 19 В. Proposed conduct requirements relating to the introduction of clients to enter into OTC derivative transactions with a CFA 22 C. Proposed conduct requirements for licensed corporations booking OTC derivative transactions in risk booking affiliates (RBAs) 29 D. Implementation timetable for conduct requirements to address risks posed by group affiliates and other connected persons 31 Part IV.
+Consequential amendment 33 Appendix A Code of Conduct for Persons Licensed by or Registered with the Securities and Futures Commission - new paragraph 4.3A and new Schedule 10 Part I 34 Appendix B Code of Conduct for Persons Licensed by or Registered with the Securities and Futures Commission - new Schedule 10 Part II 38 Appendix C Amendments to the Code of Conduct for Persons Licensed by or Registered with the Securities and Futures